iTwin/itwin-cli/README.md

-# iTwin Platform CLI
+# iTwin CLI

-The **iTwin Platform CLI** is a command-line tool for interacting with the [iTwin Platform](https://developer.bentley.com).
+The **iTwin CLI** is a command-line tool for interacting with the [iTwin Platform](https://developer.bentley.com).
 It enables automation of common workflows such as managing iTwins and iModels, synchronizing design data, handling storage, and controlling user access.

 🚀 **Why use the iTwin CLI?**
 - Automate creation of iTwins and iModels, updates and management.